 Hello In Spanish

+Want to learn how to say hello in Spanish?
 Spanish-speakers (both in Latin American and Spain) themi, “Buenos días,” (much like the French).
-But the direct translation of ‘hello’ in Spanish is ‘hola.’
+The meaning of hola is hello.
+Në fakt, the direct translation of ‘hello’ in Spanish is ‘hola.’
 It’s very common to greet someone you know by saying, “Hola, como estas?”
-Ose, “Hello, si jeni?”
+Ose, "Përshëndetje, si jeni?”

 If you’re saying hello in other languages, such as Spanish, when meeting someone for the first time, you usually say, “Mucho gusto,” ose, “nice to meet you.”